-During the past decades, protein-based drugs, especially monoclonal antibodies, are one of highlights of drug discovery, because they generally offer high target specificity with low side effects.
+In recent years, protein-based drugs, especially monoclonal antibodies, are one of highlights of drug discovery, because they generally offer high target specificity with low side effects.
 Unlike small molecule drugs, therapeutical products are more susceptible to various modifications during the procedures of manufacturing, shipping, and storage.
-Despite the maturation and robustness of biosynthesis platforms, specific product-related modifications may be present in the final drug products, at varying levels, which potentially affect safety and efficacy after dosing.
-Deamidation of asparagine (Asn) or glutamine (Gln) and isomerization of aspartic acid (Asp) represent routine degradation pathways for monoclonal antibodies.
-The spontaneous non-enzymatic deamidation, or isomerization may induce the alteration of protein properties through the introduction of negative charges, and/or the insertion of a methylene group in the peptide backbone, leading to reduced biological activity & product stability, and increase of immunogenicity.
+Despite the maturation and robustness of biosynthesis platforms, specific product-related modifications may be present in the final drug products, at various levels, which potentially affect safety and efficacy after dosing.
+Deamidation of Asn or Gln and isomerization of Asp represent routine degradation pathways for monoclonal antibodies.
+The spontaneous non-enzymatic deamidation, or isomerization may induce the alteration of protein properties through the introduction of negative charges, and/or the insertion of a methylene group in the peptide backbone, leading to reduced biological activity and product stability, and increase of immunogenicity.
 It is an intrinsic part of determining the critical quality attributes and appropriate control strategy for therapeutic monoclonal antibodies.